Tap

 Sadly, all of this breaks when you want to consume a struct

-from a module
+from one module

 and I like splitting my app into isolated feature-based packages.)